Alternative, Massage & Holistic Articles You May Like

 Most schools offering Ayurveda training programs are private institutions or learning centers, and as a result, tuition for a four-year degree can really add up.
 However, if the Ayurveda college is appropriately accredited, you may be eligible for federal financial aid.
 Diploma or certificate programs generally cost about $5,000 for a 500-hour program.

 Currently, the United States does not specify a certification requirement for Ayurvedic practitioners, though more and more programs are being offered through state-approved institutions.
 Membership in a professional group such as the National Ayurvedic Medical Association can help you establish credibility in the field and demonstrate your commitment to competent and ethical Ayurvedic healing.

 Earnings in the Ayurveda field vary widely depending on whether you’re a medical doctor with Ayurveda training or an independent practitioner, and whether you work part time or full time.
-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for physicians is $251,578; dietitians and nutritionists earned $58,920; and health educators earned $53,070.
-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
+You can research salaries, provided by the U.S. Bureau of Labor Statistics, here:

 Is an Ayurveda Career Right for You?

 Unlike the approach of Western medicine, which tends to focus on treatment of symptoms, Ayurvedic health care focuses on prevention and on individual attention and evaluation.

 It’s a truly holistic approach to wellness that promotes a healthy diet and lifestyle as well as an intense spiritual connection with our bodies, our minds and the world around us.
 If this approach to health appeals to you, then take some time to research Ayurveda college.